idealo/deckard/README.md

 As of now, Deckard supports only one serializer per application, i.e. all producers in your app will utilize the specified serializer.

-#### Custom Kafka Templates
-You may provide your own Kafka Templates in the Spring Context.
-If they match the required types for message keys and values, they will be wired into the respective producers automatically.

 #### About the project

-This project was the result of our _A&L HackDay_ in October 2018.
+This project was the result of our _A&L HackDay_ in October 2018 and January 2019.
 Participants were:
 - Marcus Janke (Postman)
 - Alexander Lüdeke (Postman)
 - Richard Remus (Postman)
 - Gerald Sander (Postman)
 - Nabil Tawfik (SSO)
+- Daniel Hübner (Engineering Coach)

 Team Postman will continue to develop this, since we're already using it in production.

 __However, you are welcome to join in with your ideas and create pull requests!__

 #### Planned Features:
-- proper auto-configuration
 - configurable, individual Serializers per Producer
 - integration of Kafka Encryption as provided by team SSO
+- IDE integration